lumeland/terser-deno/deno/README.md

 scope, that is, a reference from a file to some variable/function declared in another file will be matched properly.

+Command line arguments that take options (like --parse, --compress, --mangle and --format) can take in a comma-separated list of default option overrides.
+For
+instance:

+    terser input.js --compress ecma=2015,computed_props=false

 If no input file is specified, Terser will read from STDIN.

 If you wish to pass your options before the input files, separate the two with a